neogeographica/quakesounds/CONFIGURING.md

   argument, which is a file path to create and write to.
 It takes data on stdin and writes it directly to the specified file without changing the data.
   `%write_to%` can be the command for the only or last stage in a chain.
-Any other stages after a `%write_to%` stage it will be ignored.
+Any other stages after a `%write_to%` stage will be ignored.

 For more context about `%sound_name%` and `%write_to%`, see the default "quakesounds.cfg", its converter command definitions, and their comments.